tonytvo/blog-generator/content/blog/abc-kata-notes-nov-19-2022/index.md

   - it turns out that Blocks concept are helpful in keeping the rules and code in sync
   - as long as there one letter that can't be built/match with anyblock, return error instead of throw new error
   - state monoid seems to be keep repeating as a way to keep tracking of changing mutable state.
-  - state interface argument list seems to be switching back and forth, which is weird
+  - getting confuse between the finalState and Output of StateMonoid interface
   - https://dev.to/derp/state-monad-in-fp-ts-5c79

 # References